 "Fitting." he replied, his eyes trailing pointedly over her long, tangled tresses, the same shade of cherry blossoms in the spring."...You'll be more than suitable." he concluded, before releasing her and inclining his head toward the guard behind him.
 "Take this one to Kurenai." he ordered.
 "I want her to be healed, cleaned, and in decent clothes by dinner."

-Sakura felt herself passed over to another, and Fugaku moved on to evaluate the middle-aged cook that had been standing beside her.
+Sakura felt herself passed over to another while Fugaku moved on to evaluate the middle-aged cook that had been standing beside her.

 She felt a strange relief at passing his inspection.
 While he had accepted her like he would have a secondhand horse, she wouldn't have to go back to that captain or set foot back into that terrible wagon.

-The attendant led her through the threshold and into mansion, and the girl found her turquoise eyes rising in silent awe.
-While the mansion was traditional, the interior was rich; with the unique colors of red, black, and white reoccurring in the cushions and curtains; contrasting beautifully with the dark oak from which the home was constructed.
-It was so vast and artistic, with priceless artifacts and paintings hanging upon every wall, and small, intricate designs carved into every corner purposefully.
+The attendant led her through the threshold and into the great house.
+The girl found her turquoise eyes rising in silent awe.
+While the mansion was traditional, the interior was rich with the unique colors of red, black, and white reoccurring in the cushions and curtains, contrasting beautifully with the dark oak from which the home was constructed.
+It was vast and artistic, with priceless artifacts and paintings hanging upon every wall, and small, intricate designs carved into every corner purposefully.
 The ceiling stretched on in a labyrinth of dark rafters, draped with colorful tapestries.

 "Well then, good morning." she greeted, taking her by the arm and leading her into her modest quarters.
 "I've brewed some tea and prepared some breakfast, you're more than welcome to join me...
 I'm sure you must be hungry."

 "...Thank you."
 Sakura replied, glancing over at the whistling, black-iron kettle that was embedded with the designs of red roses and jagged thorns.

 She couldn't remember the last time she had eaten.